lamikae/oye/README.md

 ### Setup nginx and iptables rules

-Nginx is required for full https protection, as browsers tend to ignore encrypted websockets going into different originating ports while using self-signed certificates.
-This is why nginx is setup to reroute backend websockets to the same port.
+Nginx is the HTTP(S) frontend for all backend services.

 Port 8080 is a websocket port for erizo.js <-> ErizoController communication.
 Port 3004 serves both http and socket.io, while port 3000 is entirely for internal Nuve <-> ErizoController communication.
-Cloud software can be tricky at times.
 None of these ports need to be open to the internet once they are proxied by nginx.

-The WebRTC streams are packed in sRTP packets that are transmitted over in high UDP ports.
-Proxy setups have not been tested, and they might turn out to be complicated.
+The WebRTC streams travel in sRTP packets at high UDP ports.
+Proxy setups  might turn out to be complicated.

-A suggested nginx configuration and a set of iptables firewall rules are provided in the repository.
-If you installed nginx via the install script, or your nginx resides in `/opt/nginx/`, and `/etc/iptables/` seem like a good place to keep rules, then the defaults are fine.

 TL:DR; nginx is required for encrypted websockets.
+Nginx configuration and a set of iptables firewall rules are provided in the repository.

-NOTE: if you're on ssh on other port than default 22, you should check the iptables rules `raspbian/iptables/rules.v4` before reloading the rules to not lock yourself out.
+NOTE: if you're on ssh on other port than default 22, you should check the iptables rules `raspbian/iptables/rules.v4` before reloading the rules **not to lock yourself out**.

 ```
 sudo make services iptables nginx